JeremyLWright/JeremyLWright.github.io/content/posts/2021-12-01-rsd-design-by-refinement-Part-01.markdown

 ---
-title: "Design by Refinement Part 1: TDD is not Design"
+title: "Design by Refinement: TDD is not Design"
 date: 2021-12-01T00:00:00-07:00
 slug: rsd-sorting
-series: ["Refined Software Development"]
 languages:
 - tla+
 tags: